To improve rural livelihood, SeSTA works on the three pillars of livelihood triangle- People, Resource and Activity:

 Promoting livelihood in Forest fringe villages:

-- SeSTA is promoting livelihoods in fringe villages of Manas National Park so that the livelihood dependency of local peoples on Manas National Park decrease gradually.
-To this SeSTA is organising women into SHGs and developing participatory livelihood improvement plan for those families and assist them to implement the same.
+SeSTA is promoting livelihood in fringe villages of Manas National Park so that the livelihood dependency of local peoples on Manas National Park decrease gradually.
+To this SeSTA organising women into SHGs and developing participatory livelihood improvement plan for those families and assist them to implement the same.